 Once you narrow your options according to what is compatible and reasonable for your company, consider your business goals: How much inventory information do you need from your POS?
 How much are you willing to pay?
 How much should you pay according to your business’s revenue?
 How easy is the software and hardware to use?

 There are three different types of pricing models for credit card processing: flat rate, tiered pricing, and interchange plus.
 Know which model works best for your company so you can find the merchant account service best equipped to service your customers.
 And make sure you know your company’s pricing model before you choose a merchant services provider.
 Also, be aware of your business type and if it is considered to be high risk or not because this will affect the pricing of your merchant account.
 High risk factors will often depend on if you have a small or large business, and if you have a lot of possible chargebacks and returns.
 So, make sure to have your merchant account provider break down the details for you and where you fall in the pricing model options.
 And here is a breakdown of the three types of pricing models.

-Tiered pricing is based on a qualification system that determines which rate tier a merchant's transaction qualifies for.
+Tiered payment processing pricing is based on a qualification system that determines which rate tier a merchant's transaction qualifies for.
 Tier pricing appeals to some merchants because it requires minimal time.
 However, it generally results in much higher processing costs overall, and you receive few to no details on what exactly the merchant is paying for.

 Finally, an interchange plus pricing model allows merchants to pay only two fees: a flat fee, regardless of the wholesale processing rate, and a small transaction fee.
 This tends to be geared toward larger companies bringing in a fair amount of revenue, but recently, the market for merchant accounts is more competitive, so smaller businesses can get accounts on this pricing structure.